Anomalous dissipation and lack of selection in the Obukhov-Corrsin theory of scalar turbulence: Notations and preliminaries

 The Feynman-Kac formula provides a representation of the unique bounded solution of the advection-diffusion equation~\eqref{e:intro:advdiff} via the backward stochastic flow:

 A formula involving the push-forward via the forward stochastic flow (analogous to~\eqref{eq:solutiontoPDE} for the deterministic flow) holds as well: for any $t \geq 0$

 All of the above results are quite classical in the case of smooth velocity fields.
 A systematic theory in the case of Sobolev velocity fields is presented in~\cite{LL19}.
 However, the velocity field in our construction will not have such a regularity across the singular time $t=1$.
 For a velocity field $u \in L^p ((0,T); L^q(\T^n))$ under the Lady\v zhenskaya--Prodi--Serrin condition $\sfrac{2}{p} + \sfrac{3}{q} <1$ it is proven in~\cite{KR05} that a unique stochastic flow exists.
 To the best of our knowledge, it has not been explicitly shown in the literature that the measure-preserving property~\eqref{d:sLf:property} holds in case the velocity field additionally is divergence-free.
-We sketch a proof of this fact in a case adapted to our context in the following lemma. \begin{lemma} Fix $\alpha \in (0,1)$ and let $u \in C^\alpha ((0,T) \times \T^n) \cap C^{\infty}_{\loc}(((0,T) \setminus \{ t_0 \} )\times \T^n)$ and $\vartheta_{in } \in L^\infty (\T^n)$.
-Then, the unique bounded solution $\vartheta_\kappa$ to \eqref{e:intro:advdiff} is represented by formula \eqref{feynman_kac} and the unique stochastic flow satisfies the measure-preserving property~\eqref{d:sLf:property}. \end{lemma}
+We sketch a proof of this fact in a case adapted to our context in the following theorem. { \begin{theorem} Fix $\kappa >0$ and $\alpha \in (0,1)$.
+Let $u \in C^\alpha ((0,T) \times \T^n) $ be a divergence-free velocity field and $\vartheta_{in } \in L^\infty (\T^n)$.
+Then, the unique bounded solution $\vartheta_\kappa$ to \eqref{e:intro:advdiff} is represented by formula \eqref{feynman_kac} and the unique stochastic flow satisfies the measure-preserving property~\eqref{d:sLf:property}. \end{theorem}